Understanding the Grand Jury System

 - The prosecutor must provide the law to the grand jury, just as a judge would provide the law to a trial jury.

 - The grand jurors can ask legal questions of the prosecutor or the court.

 How can we be sure the prosecutor acts properly before the grand jury?

 The testimony of witnesses, presentation of evidence, and legal instruction before the grand jury is recorded by a court stenographer, and is reviewed by the court in any case where the grand jury returns an indictment.

-- An indictment may be dismissed for any misconduct on the part of the prosecutor or any error that might prejudice the grand jury’s decision, or if the evidence is insufficient to support the charges in the indictment.
+- An indictment may be dismissed for misconduct on the part of the prosecutor, for any error that might prejudice the grand jury’s decision, or for insufficiency of the evidence to support the charges in the indictment.

 - Prosecutors, like all lawyers, are subject to a written code of ethical rules.
 A violation of those rules may result in serious sanctions.

 What happens after all the evidence has been presented?

 The grand jury votes and, with the agreement of at least twelve grand jurors, may choose from several possible outcomes:

 - Issue an indictment for any crime that it believes the evidence justifies; or